Shakeskeyboarde/wurk/core/wurk/README.md

 Run `npm install --save-dev @wurk/command-<name>` in your project root to install any of these commands.

-See the [Custom Commands](./docs/custom-commands/README.md) documentation for information on creating your own commands.
+See the [API docs](./docs/custom-commands/README.md) for information on creating your own custom commands.

 ## Options